THE NEW TEACHERS

 These dialogues are the Protagoras and the Gorgias.

 To show how he understands the shortcoming in the conception of the competency in living the good life he associates with the new education, Plato has Socrates question Protagoras and Gorgias.
-The historical figures appeared to many to teach virtue, but Plato thought that this appearance was an illusion and that in fact they were a danger to their students and to Athens.
+These historical figures appeared to many to teach virtue, but Plato thought that this appearance was an illusion and that in fact they were a danger to their students and to Athens.
 He makes Socrates describe them as salesman with no real interest in whether what they teach helps their students do what is good and avoid what is bad as they live their lives.

 Plato in this way highlights what he takes Socrates to believe about the good life: that living this life is completely a matter of knowing what is good and what is bad.